SCHOLARSHIPS FOR STUDENTS FROM ABROAD

-Scholarships are non-repayable financial awards.
-They are generally allocated to students with outstanding academic achievements, although some also recognize volunteer and work experience.
+One way that international students can help finance their studies in Canada is through scholarships, which are non-repayable financial awards.
+They tend to be granted to students with outstanding academic achievement, although some also recognize volunteer and work experience.

 You must apply for some scholarships, but others are awarded automatically.

-Scholarship funding for international students who wish to study in Canada is limited, highly competitive, and primarily available at the postgraduate level.
-Nevertheless, here are some tips and resources to help you identify possible scholarship opportunities.
+Scholarship funding for international students who wish to study in Canada is limited, highly competitive, and available mostly at the postgraduate level.
+Nevertheless, here are some tips and resources to help you explore this possibility.

 Start at home

-Students should first explore scholarships and funding possibilities in their home country.
-Contact the Department of Education in your country of citizenship to determine if there are awards for which you may be eligible.
+Students should first explore scholarships and other funding possibilities in their home country.
+Contact the department of education in your country of citizenship.

 Contact your chosen university

-Contact the financial aid office of the university you wish to attend to request information about scholarship opportunities for international students and any application guidelines.
-Although Canadian universities do not typically award scholarships to foreign students, there are a growing number of institutions that offer entrance scholarships.
+Get in touch with the financial aid office of the university you wish to attend to ask for information about scholarships for international students and any application guidelines.

 Research additional opportunities